Quick and easy, this simple but sensational zucchini and squash recipe makes the perfect healthy summer side dish for any meal.

 You don’t want them so cooked that they cry uncle, but just enough to make them tender.

 Remove to bowl or platter.

 Sprinkle with salt and pepper according to your taste, and serve.

 You can serve this as is or add in other vegetables while it cooks, too!
-Try adding onions, tomatoes, thin sliced carrots, or anything else you have on hand!
+Try adding onions, tomato slices, thinly sliced carrots, or anything else you have on hand!

 - 1-2 yellow squash

-- 1-2 zucchinni
+- 1-2 zucchini